 Created in the heart of Montreal by detail-obsessed devotees, their reliability is irreproachable and their worldwide distribution is limited in such a way as to make their few elite owners the envy of all other audiophiles."

-The Reference series is by all means an exceptional product, providing a perfect equilibrium of musical qualities.
-These cables’ excellence is obvious from the very first seconds of listening."
+The Reference series is quite exceptional and creates a perfect balance of musical qualities.
+These are cables that can be appreciated from the very first seconds of listening.

 "My skepticism of Jean-François Michaud’s promises, the designer, would be my undoing.
 His intuition, later verified by scientific analyses, contributed to improving the sound quality of the best amplifiers, speakers and other gear that I have known.
 Every other shelving system that I have tested provided imprecise and variable results, depending on the components utilized.
 However, and surprisingly enough, everything that one installs on a Modulum seems to relax, wonderfully reproducing the music played."